Price Sensitivity Analysis - Effect of Price on Demand

 where e = mathematical constant (approx. 2.7183)

-a = constant, b = constant, p = price
+a = constant, b = coefficient, p = price

 Power curve: Sales = apb

-So the power curve exhibits a constant price elasticity of b.
+The power curve is somewhat special in that it exhibits a constant price elasticity of b (see below).

-In causal analysis of any sort the aim is to quantify the effect of factors which are suspected of causing shifts in sales volume or market share.
-Price effects are one good example.
-Other causal factors such as the unseasonal weather or economic indices may also play a part.
-So a full analysis incorporating the effects of other factors as well as pricing may lead to a fuller understanding and a better platform for the formulation of pricing strategy and other business strategy
+In cause and effect analysis, or causal analysis, the aim is to quantify the effect of factors which are suspected of causing shifts in sales volume or market share.
+Price sensitivity analysis in the form of pricing models and demand curves is one special example.
+Other causal factors such as unseasonal weather or economic indices may also play a part.
+So a full cause and effect analysis incorporating the effects of other factors as well as pricing may lead to a fuller understanding and a better platform for the formulation of pricing strategy and other business strategy

-When a causal relationship has been identified and quantified it can immediately help to explain variations that has been experienced in historical demand.
-That is in itself very helpful, but to make full use of a pricing or other causal model in future forecasting it is necessary to forecast the causal factor itself.
-If the causal factor is a leading indicator and/or some well known index such as GDP or RPI for which other organisations publish forecasts, this can ease the task.
+When a causal relationship has been identified and quantified it can immediately help to explain variations that have been experienced in historical demand.
+That is in itself is very helpful, but to make full use of a pricing model or other causal model in forecasting it is necessary to forecast the future values of the causal factor itself before one can calculate the demand forecast.
+If the causal factor is a leading indicator and/or some well known index such as GDP or RPI for which other organisations publish forecasts, the task may be somehat easier.